Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

 Hard Skills - This is your expertise in a particular field of study.
 Technical skills can lead to employment and are important.
 However, knowing what to do to manage people is what our employers are looking for in the current job market.

 Soft skills - These skills are non-technical and relate to attitudes, behavior, communication, intuitions and personality.
-General skills are also called interpersonal skills, which allow a person to interact effectively and harmoniously with other people.
+People skills are also called interpersonal skills, which allow a person to interact effectively and harmoniously with other people.
 General skills are also called interpersonal skills and are personal attributes that allow a person to interact effectively and harmoniously with other people.
-They are important because, if your technical skills can engage you, your relationship skills are what will keep you invaluable to your employer.
+They are important because, if your technical skills can engage you, your soft skills are what will employer value you.

 This course is intended for all professionals who recognize the need for career development, as well as for executives who wish to develop new styles of management.
-In addition, this course will be excellent for anyone looking for a job and would like to stand out from the competition.
+In addition, this course will be excellent for any job applicants who would like to stand out from the competition.

 The ImageMaker, Inc. ® · Communications Group ·